 - 2 or more source devices - The source devices are located at the leaves of the tree, at the data sources to be mirrored. • One destination device - The destination device is located at the root of the tree, near the analyzer tool.
-Optional intermediate devices The intermediate devices are located as nodes in the middle of the tree, between the source device and the destination device.
+Optional intermediate devices The intermediate devices are located as nodes in the middle of the tree, between the - The intermediate devices are located as nodes in the middle of the tree, between the source device and the destination device.
 You can connect the source devices directly to the destination device, if your situation allows.